Paul Kochanski

-Paul Kochanski (born Paweł Kochański; 30 August 1887 - 12 January 1934) was a Polish violinist, composer and arranger active in the United States.
+Paul Kochanski (Paweł Kochański; born Fajwel Kahan; 30 August 1887 - 12 January 1934) was a Polish violinist, composer and arranger active in the United States.

 Training and early career

-Paweł Kochański was born in Odesa to Polish-Jewish parents and studied violin first with his father and then at age 7 with Emil Młynarski, whose teacher had been Leopold Auer.
-In 1898 Młynarski went to Warsaw, and upon founding the Warsaw Philharmonic Orchestra in 1901, summoned Kochanski, then aged 14, to be its concertmaster.
-He also took charge of his upbringing and education, treating him like a son and stating that he believed he would become a world-class soloist.
+Paweł Kochański was born into a Jewish family in Odessa as Fajwel Kahan (Kaganov, Kaganoff), the son of Joshua Kahan, a synagogue cantor and violin teacher, and Chana Smoljenicka.
+He studied violin first with his father and then at age 7 with Emil Młynarski, whose teacher had been Leopold Auer.
+Młynarski also took charge of his upbringing and education, treating him like a son and stating that he believed he would become a world-class soloist.

+Młynarski took him with him to Warsaw, where he assumed the post of second conductor at the Opera of the Grand Theatre.
+Kahan performed there under the artistic pseudonym “Kochański”; he made his stage debut in 1899 at the Grand Theatre, performing, among other works, Henryk Wieniawski’s Violin Concerto in D minor.
+At the Warsaw Philharmonic, opened in 1901, Kochański performed alongside Jan Buchtele, also appearing as a soloist.
+Kochański adopted the name Paweł at his baptism in 1902 in Iłgów.
+In 1912 he formally legalised his new name.
 In 1903, with sponsorship from leading Warsaw families arranged by Młynarski, Kochanski went to Brussels to study with César Thomson at the Brussels Conservatoire.
 There, after four months, he received the Premier prix avec la plus grande distinction (First prize, with the greatest distinction).

 It was at this point, as he was beginning his itinerant virtuoso career, that he met Arthur Rubinstein, through the invitation of Juliusz Wertheim.
 They immediately realised their shared musical sympathies, but the friendship, rich with youthful energy, really took off in 1907 with their concerts for the Warsaw Philharmonic, including duo performances of Beethoven's Kreutzer Sonata and Tchaikovsky's Piano Trio with the cellist J. Sabelik.
 In 1908, with Jozef Jaroszyński (a patron of Kochanski's), they made a triumphant tour of European capitals, including Berlin, Paris, London and Karlsbad, and in 1908–9 Kochanski and Rubinstein performed the Franck Violin Sonata in A, the Kreutzer again, and a Brahms trio (with Eli Kochański, a cellist and Paul's gifted brother) for the Warsaw Philharmonic.